gem5bootcamp/lps2024/slides/02-Using-gem5/03-running-in-gem5.md

 ---

-## 06-traffic-gen: `HybridGenerator`: Dividing Memory Address Range
+## 06-traffic-gen: HybridGenerator: Dividing Memory Address Range

 When we create a `HybridGenerator`, we have to determine which `LinearGeneratorCore` gets what chunk of memory.